 Our nation’s history is told across the museums on our National Mall.
-There is no other location for the National Museum of the American Latino than our National Mall – between the U.S. Capitol and the Lincoln Memorial.
-This is our central message to the Smithsonian Secretary, the Board of Regents, and the American Latino Museum Board of Trustees.
+There is no other location for the National Museum of the American Latino than our National Mall.
+This is our central message to the Smithsonian Institution, White House, and Congress.

 The original 1901 McMillian Plan created a space for the Latino community in an era of targeted exclusion.
 We deserve to see these plans realized through the hard work of our community activists and allies, and the Latino trailblazers and history makers who’ve come before us.
 Join us to make this effort a reality. #BuildItOnTheNationalMall #LatinoMuseumNow